Welcome to the Global Campus Honors Program!

 Although Honors Program courses are only open to students in the Honors Program, these courses make up only a portion of your academic credits.
 All other courses may include non-Honors Program students.
 As a result, this gives you an opportunity to feel a sense of community with your fellow Honors Program peers, while encouraging a sense of community with peers outside of the Honors Program as well.

 The Honors Program curriculum was specifically designed to complement the curriculum for your major.
-The three lower division courses are designed to satisfy General Education requirements while the three upper division courses are designed to satisfy electives.
-If, however, you do not have any more electives available or you have fulfilled your General Education requirements already, the Honors Program curriculum could add additional courses to your program.
+The two lower division courses are designed to satisfy General Education requirements while HON 490 is designed to satisfy electives.
+If, you do not have any more electives available or you have fulfilled your General Education requirements already, the Honors Program curriculum could add additional courses to your program.
 Speak with your Academic Advisor for more information on how Honors Program will fit into your current plan.

 Honors Program courses generally have small class sizes and meet in a format that emphasizes discussion and student participation.
 Honors Program courses also emphasize critical thinking, and there is a great deal of interaction among you and your fellow students and between you and faculty.

 Possibly.
-The three lower division courses are designed to satisfy General Education requirements while the three upper division courses are designed to satisfy electives.
 How these courses will impact your program length and graduation date depend on the number of courses taken, room available in the electives, and so on.
 Speak with your Academic Advisor for more information on how Honors Program will fit into your current plan.